-Sharon Lindenfeld makes large-scale etchings of dreamlike spaces.
-Beginning by enlarging small moments from one piece to form the basis of another, she aims to find the big in the small, regarding this as a metaphor fro daydreaming.
+Lindenfeld makes large-scale etchings of dreamlike spaces, enlarging small moments from one piece to form the basis of another.
+Finding the large in the small is a metaphor for daydreaming in the artists work.

-Lindenfeld selects small details, scans and alters them digitally, enlarges them onto etching or lithographic plates, etches and re-etches, scrapes away, builds back and reshapes them.
-She changes the images over many iterations, allowing for landscapes to emerge and transform, alternating between letting the space reveal itself and authoritatively shaping it.
+She select small details, then scan and alter them digitally, enlarge them onto etching or lithographic plates, etch and re-etch them, scrape away, build back up, reshape.
+Lindenfeld changes the images over many iterations, allowing for landscapes to emerge and transform as she alternates between letting the space reveal itself and authoritatively shaping it.